 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wanblee is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wanblee is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Wanblee who work in teaching (23.57%), food service (18.47%), and management occupations (12.74%).

-Telecommuters are a relatively large percentage of the workforce: 24.84% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.84% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Wanblee doesn't have a public transportation system that people use for their commute.
+Wanblee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wanblee in 2022 was $9,618, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $38,472 for a family of four.
 Wanblee also has one of the higher rates of people living in poverty in the nation, with 42.61% of its population below the federal poverty line.